-- they have an up to date awareness of e-safety matters and of the current college esafety policy and practices. - they have read, understood and electronically signed the college Staff Acceptable Use Policy/Agreement (AUP), at the beginning of each half term. - they report any suspected misuse or problem to the E-Safety Co-ordinator for investigation/action/sanction.
+- they have an up to date awareness of data protection and e-safety matters and of the current college e-safety policy and practices. - they have read, understood and electronically signed the college Staff Acceptable Use Policy/Agreement (AUP), at the beginning of each half term. - they report any suspected misuse or problem to the E-Safety Co-ordinator (J Kirk) for investigation/action/sanction. - they have read all relevant safeguarding documents and signed to confirm this annually.